As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

-While there are no immediate fixes or miracle cures, essential oils for colds work really well to ease the congestion and shorten the duration of the symptoms without any adverse effects.
+While there are no immediate fixes or miracle cures, using essential oils for colds helps to ease congestion and shorten the duration of the symptoms without any adverse effects.

-Eucalyptus oil is rich in 1.8-cineol, also known as eucalyptol.
+Eucalyptus essential oil is rich in 1.8-cineol, also known as eucalyptol.
 This gives the oil more than just its distinctive, strong aroma.
-Eucalyptol also gives eucalyptus oil powerful expectorant, antimicrobial, anti-inflammatory properties.
+Eucalyptol also gives eucalyptus oil powerful expectorant, antimicrobial, and anti-inflammatory properties.

 When you inhale this strong aroma, the eucalyptol works to loosen mucus secretions and relax the muscles.
 This eases the congestion brought on by the cold and opens up the airways so you can breathe more easily.

 Eucalyptus oil is the active ingredient in many over-the-counter decongestant medications including chest rubs.
-You know that distinctive strong aroma that you get when you apply a chest rub for your cold?
+That distinctive strong aroma that you get when you apply a chest rub for your cold?
 That is the aroma of eucalyptus.

-How to use eucalyptus essential oil for colds
+How to use eucalyptus essential oil for congestion

-If you want to make it more solid like that kind of vapor rub you buy at the store, add a little beeswax to the eucalyptus essential and olive oil mix.
+– If you want to make it more solid like that kind of vapor rub you buy at the store, add a little beeswax to a blend of eucalyptus essential and olive oil.
 The beeswax will help solidify the mixture so it is more like a balm rather than a liquid.
 Rub the balm on your chest to help relieve congestion.

-To bring down the fever, apply a cool compress with a drop of eucalyptus oil added to the cold water.
+– To bring down fever, apply a cool compress with a drop of eucalyptus oil added to the cold water.

-Tea tree oil helps ease sinus congestion by combating two potential causes: bacteria and viruses.
+Tea tree essential oil helps ease sinus congestion by combating two potential causes: bacteria and viruses.
 The active ingredient in tea tree oil is alpha-sabine.
-This compound gives the oil its antibacterial, anti-inflammatory and antiviral properties.
+This compound gives the oil its antibacterial, anti-inflammatory, and antiviral properties.

 Tea tree oil works to kill the virus and reduce inflammation, which helps relieve the symptoms of congestion, such as a runny or stuffy nose.